.

 5. Continue to implement a community outreach program with the rural community of Banao in LBER, where targeted species survive.

-Project research hypotheses will guide the research and monitoring of critical species and conservation threats, as well as assist in the early detection of potential new threats.
-By directly involving community members in our research, our project will help strengthen the participation of local communities in the management of LBER and contribute to the reduction of species extraction from these reserves.
+Project research hypotheses will guide the research and monitoring of critical species and conservation threats and assist in the early detection of potential new threats.
+By directly involving community members in our research, our project will help strengthen local communities' participation in the management of LBER and contribute to reducing species extraction from these reserves.

 How You Will Help